Frequent Parent Questions

 - Application for Admission completed in detail

 - Transcripts (academic school reports) for the previous three (3) academic years for Elementary and High School students as appropriate.
 Any standardized test scores should also be submitted.
 Transcript can only be accepted in English (preferred) or Spanish.
-Therefore, it is recommended that transcripts in other languages are provided in English or Spanish only.

 - Admissions interviews and evaluations.
 Those can take place at all grade levels (Nursery through Grade12) at the discretion of the school in order to determine each applicant’s suitability for admission.